 ‘So, what do we do?’
 Forester asked.

 ‘It does already, brother, didn’t you listen to the news?
 They called my first name and yours too.
 They even said we were drunk.
-I have never tasted alcohol, and yet, I was drunk?’
+I have never tasted anything alcoholic, and yet, I was drunk?’

 ‘It’s a high-profile military death Forester.
 General Ashford was no small figure.
 The investigations would end very fast, because of media pressure.
 They would try to frame us up, so as to close on this immediately.’